Contributors#

 Prerequisites#

-We highly recommend that you install conda to start developing on Jupyter AI, especially if you are developing on macOS on an Apple Silicon-based Mac (M1, M1 Pro, M2, etc.).
+We highly recommend that you install conda to start contributing to Jupyter AI, especially if you are developing on macOS on an Apple Silicon-based Mac (M1, M1 Pro, M2, etc.).

 Warning